The Outcast (Pirandello novel): Plot

 The cruel game of chance prevails over the objectivity of the narrative, according to an unexpected logic, expressed in a series of coincidences that betray their own hidden meaning.
 The father dies at the same time that Marta's baby, which she had been carrying in her womb with so much repulsion, is born, as if to signify a repudiation and detachment from the past.
 Meanwhile, in the streets of the village, the people are celebrating the victory of Alvignani in the elections, a premonitory sign of Marta's eventual redemption and revenge.
 The singularity of circumstances bursts wide open in the final scene: Marta's husband, after kicking her out of her home, making her suffer, and compromising the birth of his own son, now takes her back when she has actually become guilty of the sin of which she was falsely accused and is carrying her lover's baby in her womb.

 In giving herself to Alvignani, who helped her in dealing with the injustices of the scholastic authorities, she seems to adapt herself to the role of his lover, which has been imposed on her by society.
 But her state of mind is never one of passive surrender, even if her restless struggle against circumstances dominated by an unfathomable force will turn out to be in vain.
 In the end, what defeats her is not the society by which she is rehabilitated but life itself, which brings with it a suffering that no success can cancel.

 It is significant, in fact, that the author uses the word l'esclusa precisely at the opening of the second part of the novel, where, in an atmosphere redolent of spring, Marta seems to be on the verge of resurrection.
 Her tenacious struggle against everyone and against resignation has allowed her to obtain the much-desired teaching position that has permitted her to rescue her mother and sister from extreme poverty.
 But the happiness of these two women, of which she is secretly proud, is what forces her to recognize her own spiritual isolation and her inability to reinsert herself into society.
 "She alone was the excluded one, she alone would never again find her place."

 Translations into English

 L'esclusa has been translated twice into English.
 The first English edition, titled The Outcast, was translated by Leo Ongley and published by E. P. Dutton & Company in 1925.
-A new English version of the novel, translated by Bradford A. Masoni and also titled The Outcast, is forthcoming from Rutgers University Press (Spring 2023).
+A new English version of the novel, translated by Bradford A. Masoni and also titled The Outcast, was published by Rutgers University Press in August 2023.